 Business interests can significantly complicate any divorce.
 Business interests are considered to be property that can be divided in a divorce, which can result in the sale of the business or in your former spouse suddenly obtaining part ownership and having a say in the operations of the business.
 If you own a business, it can be wise to enter into a prenuptial agreement that states the business will remain yours–and only yours–if your marriage ends in divorce.

-At the Arami Law Office, our Chicago matrimonial attorneys have helped many engaged couples enter into agreements that are fair and reasonable.
-If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 for a free consultation.
+At Arami Law, our Chicago matrimonial attorneys have helped many engaged couples enter into agreements that are fair and reasonable.
+If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 to schedule a consultation.